 If you are interested in entering the sacred cave you have to ascend to stair of 101 steps on which you can find other penitents who have traveled, in order, to carry out some kind of religious promise.
 Many of the penitents go up the stairs on their knees, praying or kissing the floor, with burning candles or with their arms crossed giving thanks and others hoping for a miracle from the virgin.

-Etymologically speaking, the name Covadonga comes from the Latin expression "Cova dominica" that means "Cave of the Lady".
+Etymologically speaking, the name Covadonga comes from the latin expression «Cova dominica» that means «Cave of the Lady».
 On October 17th of the year 1777 the sanctuary was destroyed due to a great fire.
 The current image of the virgin after the fire appears more gentle and less serious than the previous one, as usually said.
-She stands up on a stone pedestrian and due to her small size and delicacy it is justified that she is called with love "the Santina".
-Close to her image the remains of the king Pelayo and Alfonso I repose, and in the air we can breath the admiration felt for two important popes, John XXIII and John Paul II that have visited this Asturian sanctuary for several times.
+She stands up on a stone pedestral and due to her small size and delicacy it is justified that she is called with love «la Santina».
+Close to her image the remains of the king Pelayo and Alfonso I repose, and in the air we can breath the admiration felt for two important popes, Juan XXIII and Juan Pablo II that have visited this Asturian sanctuary for several times.

 Just down the cave of the virgin, arises a great waterfall forming a lagoon in where all the visitors must fulfil the ritual of throwing a coin.
 The twinkle of the metal loses here its profitable function and it is left only as a deposit for the immaterial desires.
-Another popular ritual is that of the "Fountain of the Seven Pipes" (The fountain of the seven jets) that is also situated under the cave, and over it, it is written "the virxen of Covadonga has a very clear source, the neña that of her she drinks, in the year she gets married "(Asturian text).
-It is thought that the girl who drink of the seven jets without breathing is supposed to get married in a year.
-So, all those that are interested in getting married should soon satiate their thirst in Covadonga.
+Another popular ritual is that of the «Fuente de los siete caños» (The fountain of the seven jets) that is also situated under the cave, and over it, it is written «La virxen de Covadonga has a very clear source, la neña that he drinks from it, within the year he marries »(Asturian text).
+It is thought that the girl who can drink of the seven jets without breathing is supposed to get married in a year.
+So, all those that are interested in getting married soon should satiate their thirst in Covadonga.

 The beautiful basilica of Covadonga was built between the years 1877 and 1901.
 This historical monument is considered to be one of the best examples of neoromanic architecture at the end of the 19th century, not long before, the first centenary was celebrated.
 The monument is visible from everywhere attracting glances and working as a powerful magnet for the human eyes.
 Inside, you can breath the calmness, and an immemorial organ sounds from the heights when the ceremony starts.